2015-16 STUDENT-ATHLETE HANDBOOK

 Extra Benefits and Automobile Information

 An extra benefit is any award, gift, benefit, or expense not allowed by NCAA rules.
 Generally, a student-athlete may not receive a benefit that is not available to other members of the student body.
-Examples of such benefits, which may not be provided by anyone other than your parents or those you are financially dependent upon, include but are not limited to: loans, gifts, clothing, stereo equipment, compact discs, food, beverages, transportation, ownership or use of automobiles, use of automatic cash machine, low interest or interest free loans, cell phones, telephone credit cards and use of charge accounts. *
+Examples of such benefits, which may not be provided by anyone other than your parents or those you are financially dependent upon, include but are not limited to: loans, gifts, clothing, stereo equipment, gift cards, food, beverages, transportation, ownership or use of automobiles, use of automatic cash machine, low interest or interest free loans, cell phones, telephone credit cards and use of charge accounts. *

 Please understand that receipt of any extra benefits renders student-athletes ineligible and the team may have to forfeit contests in which the student-athlete participated.
 If offered any extra benefit, please contact compliance services immediately at 656-1580 or compliance-L@clemson.edu